brandondrew/course-001/PART_2.md

 encoded in MessagePack format and converts it to an equivalent primitive Ruby object.
 The `packer.rb` file contains a stubbed out method for you to implement, as well as a simple test.
-You are only expected to implement enough of MessagePack's functionality to process the `example.msg` file, and it only uses a small subset of the number of types available in MessagePack.
+You are only expected to implement enough of MessagePack's functionality to process the `example.msg`, small subset of the types available in MessagePack.

 **STEP 3:** Implement the `Unpacker.pack` method, which takes a primitive Ruby object and converts it into a byte array in MessagePack format.
 You'll find